Rokutann/nalist.el/README.md

 Bind NAME to ALIST if SHALLOW is non-nil, otherwise to a deep-copy of ALIST.

-When ALIST is an expression generating different alists each time it’s called, setting the value of ALIST-EVAL-ONCE non-nil will ensure that it’s evaled just onece in this macro..
+Setting the value of ALIST-EVAL-ONCE non-nil ensures that ALIST is evaled just once in this macro.
+This is for usage cases such as when ALIST is an expression generating a different alist each time it’s called.

 (fn NAME ALIST &key ALIST-EVAL-ONCE SHALLOW)